188th Rescue Squadron

-The 188th Rescue Squadron (188 RQS), nicknamed the Tacos, is unit of the New Mexico Air National Guard.
+The 188th Rescue Squadron, nicknamed the Tacos, is unit of the New Mexico Air National Guard.
 It is assigned to the 150th Special Operations Wing located at Kirtland Air Force Base, New Mexico, from where they operate three Lockheed HC-130J Combat King IIs.

 History

 World War II

 The squadron was first organized at Key Field, Mississippi in February 1943 as the 621st Bombardment Squadron, one of the four original squadrons of the 404th Bombardment Group.
 The squadron was initially equipped with a mix of Douglas A-24 Banshees and Bell P-39 Airacobras.
 In July 1943, the squadron moved to Congaree Army Air Field, South Carolina, where it was redesignated the 507th Fighter-Bomber Squadron The following month.
 In early 1944, the squadron converted to Republic P-47 Thunderbolts.
 Completing its training for combat in March, it deployed to the United Kingdom.

 507th Fighter Squadron P-47D Thunderbolt (Note: Aircraft is Republic P-47D-27-RE Thunderbolt, serial 42-27234, Li'l Butch, fuselage code Y8-E. Shot down by flak on 13 April 1945.
 Baugher, Joe (2023).
 "1942 USAF Serial Numbers" Missing Air Crew Report 13013.)

 The squadron arrived at its first overseas station, RAF Winkton, England in early April.
 It became operational on 1 May and began bombing and strafing targets in France to help prepare for Operation Overlord, the invasion of Normandy.
 At the end of the month, it dropped the "Bomber" from its name and became the 507th Fighter Squadron, but retained the air support mission.
 The squadron provided top cover for the landings on D-Day.
 A month later, on 6 July, the squadron moved to Chippelle Airfield in France, from which it provided air support for Operation Cobra, the Allied breakout at Saint-Lô, later that month.
 Despite suffering heavy losses from flak, the squadron helped cover four armored divisions dunging the breakout.
 This support earned the squadron the French Croix de Guerre with Palm.